Maxenceee/UNO/README.md

 # UNO

-Multiplayer UNO in full vanilla javascript running on node.js server.
+Multiplayer UNO fully in Vanilla Javascript and running on Node.JS server.

 You can use this project on localhost or on a Node.js server to use it online.

 ## Usage

-Clone this project and open current directory into a terminal, then install dependencies by running :
+Clone this project and open current directory into a terminal, then install dependencies by running:

 ```sh
 npm install
 ```

-After installing the dependencies, start the project by running :
+After installing the dependencies, start the project by running:

 ```sh
 npm start